 Ear Surgery (Otoplasty)

 Children whose ears are too large or stick out are generally the subject of ridicule and cruel name calling.
 This stressful situation can result in low self-esteem, poor academic performance, social dysfunction, and depression.
 Otoplasty, which is surgical reshaping of the ears, can remedy this condition.
 The procedure can be performed on both children and adults.
-If you or your child might benefit from otoplasty, contact the cosmetic surgeons at Regional Plastic Surgery Center near Dallas, Texas.
+If you or your child might benefit from otoplasty, our plastic surgeons at Regional Plastic Surgery Center may be able to help.

 The Otoplasty Procedure